ImSingee/go-ex/README.md

 Many useful types/functions for Go!

-**The repository is unstable now, and may introduce broken change in the future**

-You can simply copy and paste any useful codes you need, if you want to use the module directly, **USE IT AT YOUR OWN RISK**
+The project is stable and not under active development.
+But if you have any suggestions, please feel free to open an issue or PR.

 ## License